blockforgewp/blockforge-wp/README.md

 ## How the product is delivered

 BlockForge WP is sold and delivered as a commercial digital product through Lemon Squeezy.
+Customers pay once for the Early Access package.
+After purchase, they receive access to the commercial ZIP package and the included documentation through Lemon Squeezy.

 Store URL: